olaservo/simplerouter/README.md

 ### Running the Flask app
 1. Log into aws (details not included here) and select sandbox role #TODO
-2. Start the Flask app: #TODO test this
+2. Start the Flask app by running the following command in your terminal:
-   1. `flask run`
+   1. `source venv/bin/activate; export FLASK_APP=api.py; flask run`

 ### Setup for ChatCraft UI